The foot is a perfect marriage of form and function. The foot contains 26 bones, 33 joints, 19 muscles and 107 ligaments.

 For example, the hamstring muscle at the back of the femur is a knee flexor.
 When it contracts, the knee bends and the leg moves toward the hip.
 The quadriceps muscle at the front of the femur is an extensor.
 When it contracts, the knee straightens and the leg moves away from the hip.
 At the same time, the hamstring relaxes so the quadriceps can pull the limb back to its original length.

 A joint is the place that two or more bones meet.
 This is also called an articulation.
-Freely-mobile joints such as the elbow and knee contain a synovial cavity.
+Freely mobile joints such as the elbow and knee contain a synovial cavity.
 This cavity is lined inside by synovial membrane, which produces joint fluid (“synovial fluid”).
 The fluid reduces the friction of the moving bones.
 The synovial membrane is surrounded by a fibrous joint capsule which, in key places, is reinforced by ligaments.

 Joints are protected from wear and tear in several ways.
 A smooth layer of cartilage (gristle) covers the end of bones that move over one another.
 The elasticity of cartilage breaks the force of sudden shocks and also, the smooth quality of the cartilage makes a joint move easily.
 In addition to cartilage, the synovial fluid keeps the joints moist and lubricated.
 Bones are held together at the joint by strong ligaments that attach above and below the joint.
 The “joint capsule” encircles the joint and seals it to maintain the synovial fluid inside the capsule.
 This creates the “synovial cavity” (see diagram).

 A ligament is a fibrous tissue that holds organs of the body in place and fastens bones together.
 Ligaments are grouped together in cords, bands, or sheets.
-A sprain occurs when ligaments covering a joint are torn or twisted.
+A sprain occurs when ligaments covering a joint are torn and twisted.
 A sprained ankle is a partial tearing of the talofibular ligament that binds the bones of the lower leg to the bones of the foot.
-Ligaments heal slowly and they may not fully heal if they are completely torn apart.
-Fascia is a broad connective tissue band serving a stabilization and supportive function (e.g. iliotibial band, plantar fascia).
+Ligament heal slowly and they may not fully heal if they are completely torn apart.
+Fascia is broad connective tissue band serving a stabilization and supportive function (e.g. iliotibial band, plantar fascia).